 Nicknamed the “Burger King” jersey for its logo’s resemblance to the recent mascot of Burger King, this jersey has both captivated and repulsed Los Angeles Kings fans since it’s debut in 1996.
 For myself, I’ve always hated the jersey… but loved the logo, even using it as my defacto logo for the site… until Bloguin and the awesome Stephen Slesinski made me a fancier, non-lawsuit-er logo for my site.
 Looking back on it, I think my love for the logo came the first time I saw this photo.

 Just a couple of dudes hanging out wearing a hockey jersey with a beauty pageant sash on it.
-No biggie.

 Yup, that’s Jari Kurri and Robert Lang on the far right.